Minja Gu: Pasta Nowadays

 SYDNEY.
 4A CENTRE FOR CONTEMPORARY ASIAN ART.
 Saturday 29 June 2019.
 11:30 AM – 1:30 PM

-4A Centre for Contemporary Asian Art presents Minja Gu’s (Korea) One R ‘O’ and (Circle with no bottom nor end).
+4A Centre for Contemporary Asian Art presents Minja Gu’s (Korea) Pasta Nowadays.
 Minja Gu’s works explore the cyclical forces of consumerism in society.
 Using durational performance, Gu facilitates contexts that transform everyday occurrences into ceremonies and rituals.
-In One R ‘O’ and (Circle with no bottom nor end) (2019), Gu will shape handmade noodles into large circles, having no beginning or end.
-Lasting approximately two hours, Gu will use the ubiquitous act of making noodles as a relational act that encourages pause, reflection and communication among her participants.
-The noodles are made from diverse brands and flavours of flour from diverse origins and participants are welcome to wander in and out of the performance as they wish.
+In a performance lasting approximately two hours, Gu will use the ubiquitous act of making pasta as a relational act that encourages pause, reflection and communication among her participants.
+The noodles are made from diverse brands and flavors of flour from diverse origins and participants are welcome to wander in and out of the performance as they wish.

 ABOUT THE ARTIST: